-How much can you borrow as a contractor?
+How much can you borrow as a contractor

 This calculator will give you an idea of what you might typically be able to borrow.
 You just need to enter your income details to find out how much you might be able to borrow.

-Why did contractor mortgages come about?
+Why did we come about?

-Contractor Mortgages effectively came about when lenders realised that their traditional criteria for assessing a mortgage application would preclude a large number of contractors and freelancers from obtaining a mortgage.
+We effectively came about when lenders realised that their traditional criteria for assessing a mortgage application would preclude a large number of contractors and freelancers from obtaining a mortgage.